Video Anomaly Detection in 10 Years: A Survey and Outlook: Analyzing Video Anomaly Detection: A Systematic Approach

 The assumption is that we can make accurate predictions for normal events.
 Therefore, we can detect anomalies by measuring the difference between a predicted frame \(\hat{Y}\) and its corresponding ground truth \(Y\).
 Where \(\max_{\hat{Y}}\) is the maximum possible value of the image intensities divided by the mean square error (MSE).
 In image reconstruction tasks, a higher PSNR would indicate a lower error and, thus, higher fidelity to the original image, which is the desired outcome.

-After calculating the PSNR between the predicted \(\hat{Y}\) and its corresponding ground truth \(Y\) for each frame \(V_i\) in a test video and normalizing these values, we determine each frame's regularity score \(S_r(V_i)\) using the equation below.
+After calculating the PSNR between the predicted \(\hat{Y}\) and its corresponding ground truth \(Y\) for each frame \(V_i\) in a test video and normalizing these values, each frame's regularity score is determined \(S_r(V_i)\) using the equation below.

 This score indicates the likelihood of a frame being normal or abnormal, with the potential to set a threshold point for distinguishing between the two.